Rajpratik71/eucalyptus-wiki/User-Console-Training.md

 You can filter the list of instances by selecting the filtering criteria from the filtering drop-down list boxes.Selecting a filter will expose a menu with a list of valid filter values that you can select by pressing the enter key or clicking.

-* Changing password

-User can change his password from the User Console by clicking at "user@account" on the top right and then  selecting the "Change Password" option.

 * VM types

 All the VM types are now supported in the launch instance wizard.
 You can customize the available instance types that are listed in the console for your cloud.
 To do this: